livelybone/vuejs-snackbar/README.md

 # vuejs-snackbar
 A Vuejs snackbar component.
 Used flex layout.
 Repository: https://github.com/livelybone/Vue-Snackbar.git

-You can rewrite all style by set prop wrapClass. the css file content maybe like:
+You can rewrite all style by set prop `wrapClass`. the css file content maybe like:
 ```scss
   .[wrapClass] {
     ...